-- · there is no relevant audit information of which the charitable company's auditor is unaware; and - the Trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.
+· the Trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.

-Trustees' report, incorporating a strategic report, approved by order of the board of trustees on the land signed on its behalf by:
+Trustees' report, incorporating a strategic report, approved by order of the board of trustees on 13./12/17. and signed on its behalf by:

-Mrs V Crabb Chair of trustees
+Chair of trustees